 The weakened loft on the iron makes it easy for players to launch the ball high and land it soft, enabling you to hold tight greens.

-What Is The Average 9 Iron Loft?
+What Is The Average 9-Iron Loft? / What Degree Is a 9-Iron?

 In an August 2020 article, Elliot Heath from Golf Monthly explained that the average loft of a 9-iron sits between 41 and 43 degrees.
 Contrarily, it is commonplace to see golf brands releasing irons with strengthened lofts.

-For example, the standard loft on the Callaway Mavrik Men’s 9-iron is 36 degrees.
+For example, the standard loft on the Callaway Mavrik Max Men’s 9-iron is 36 degrees.
 The same amount of loft on a weakened 7-iron, according to Heath.

 Furthermore, the stock TaylorMade Sim2 Max 9-iron is fitted with 38 degrees of loft.
 While it is weaker than the Mavrik design, it is still stronger than the standard lofts mentioned by the Golf Monthly writer.